United States of America

 Rhode Island is popular with those who have a love for the outdoors.
 400 miles (644km) of shoreline and more than 100 beaches provide the perfect settings for relaxing and sunny vacation spent soaking up the sunshine.

 For the more active, Rhode Island has plenty of lush woodland preserved in 53 state parks.
 This makes the state ideal for camping, hiking, and cycling.
 Nearby Block Island is only a ferry ride away and offers excellent bird watching and beachcombing prospects.

 A favourite among visitors to Rhode Island are the lavish 19th-century mansions of America's wealthy families, slices of opulent history frozen in time.
 The National Museum of American Illustration is adored by art lovers, as is the Rhode Island School of Design Museum with its many textile and fine art exhibitions.

 The cities of Providence and Newport are both worthy of a visit, offering insights into their previous colonial pasts via a number of fantastic museums.
 Both cities have beautiful sidewalks and atmospheric old neighbourhoods to explore, as well as excellent restaurants and bars.

-Rhode Island's magnificent white marble Georgian state house was inspired by London's St Paul's Cathedral and the US Capitol.
-It has the distinction of sporting one of only four self-supporting…
+Rhode Island's magnificent Georgian-marble state house was inspired by London's St Paul's Cathedral and the US Capitol.
+It has the distinction of sporting one of the largest self-supporting domes in…

 The small but comprehensive museum attached to the Rhode Island School of Design features many changing exhibitions, particularly relating to textiles.
 The museum's permanent collection includes the…

-Providence's zoo is situated in a beautiful 174-hectare (430-acre) Victorian park accessed from Elmwood Avenue on the south edge of the city.
+Providence's zoo is situated in 16 hectares (40 acres) of beautiful woodlands and is accessed from Elmwood Avenue on the south edge of the city.
 The Roger Williams Park Zoo focuses on conservation…